University: University of Nottingham

 Building client relationships

-Leo obviously made a great impression during his secondment and that client still calls on him directly for a selection of commercial contract work.
+Leo obviously made a great impression during his secondment and that client would frequently call on him directly for a selection of commercial contract work.
 It is this aspect of the job that Leo enjoys most; building a relationship with a client who then seeks out his input and uses him as a sounding board for new ideas and ventures.
 As a tech law specialist Leo also relishes collaborating with companies and watching as they grow from a nascent brand tapping into a niche in the technology market, to an established and successful name.
 The fact that the world of technology is continuously shifting and evolving means that the expertise of technology lawyers is in constant demand; whether that be for a US company looking to launch a new product in the United Kingdom or for a global household tech brand that is looking to acquire a key player in a disruptive technology.

 However, this perpetually changing market means that tech solicitors must be readily available and as Leo advises, this can be difficult to get a handle on: “There is a need to ensure you integrate your work and life in a sustainable way.
 In a world where we are expected respond to clients immediately, this needs to be factored in to how you do your job.
 However, this becomes more manageable if you can effectively find a way to blend the two and strike a balance.”